 I came in early one morning and put together needed circuitry, hanging it out the side (so it would be easy to put back to normal) of an upside down scope which I was supposed to be calibrating.
 Went into engineering, explained the idea and like my first thoughts, they were doubtful.
 When they found out that there was one hay-wired together on my bench, Frank Hood said he would come look at it, as he needed a better unblanking system for a new portable scope ( would be called the 310).
 He liked what he saw and thought that some more engineers should come look at it.
 Frank also wanted our sweep for his new scope.

 I soon found myself in engineering and the scope class came to an end, but I guess you could say it sort of lives on as a 310.

-The museum has a scope class oscilloscope.
-We have no information as to who the designer was nor any documentation or schematics.
-It is designed and built in two chassis, one for the power supply and one for the oscilloscope.
+The museum has an oscilloscope from the scope class.
+We have no information as to who the designers were nor any documentation.
+It is built on two chassis, one for the power supply and one for the oscilloscope.

-Our restoration engineer Phil Crosby has been working to bring this oscilloscope back to life.
+Our restoration engineer Phil Crosby brought this oscilloscope back to life.
 This photo shows the first waveform on this oscilloscope in 65 years!
 Nice work, Phil.